philgentric/klik/README.md

 - mix of aspect ratio & random
 - image similarity (this option requires a computer with a GPU)

-You can visualise how much room a folder takes on disk (folder size = everything including all sub-folder's content).

-Klik history remembers the folders you visited.

-Klik history can be cleared (and it effectively erases forever the history).
+Klik history remembers the folders you visited in its 'history', that you can clear at any time (and it effectively erases forever the history).

 Klik uses system defaults to open files: you can play music, open sheets etc.

 Klik uses system defaults to edit files: you can start the system-configured default editor for anything, from Klik, or an application of your choice

-You can see the FULL metadata of the pictures; including EXIF, etc
+You can see the full metadata of the pictures; including EXIF, etc

 Search: You can find files/images by keywords (it looks for your keywords in file names).